 “Tell her I said ‘hi,’” was all I could think to say.
 The conversation ended as abruptly as it had begun, and left me standing there in my kitchen somewhat stunned.
 I wiped the tears off my face and shook my head as I sighed to myself and went back to washing the dishes.
 At least now there was no hiding my own thoughts and feelings from myself.
 They were out in the open.
 They had been spoken.
 I had heard them.

 Celebrations just aren’t the same after the people you identify as being integral parts of them die.
 How could they?
 I miss my dad.
 I miss my little brother.
+I miss my grandparents.
+I miss my Otto, my sweet dog.
 I miss my family.
 I miss being able to make new memories with them.
 It makes me sad.
 That’s the truth.
 So sometimes, as a balm, I look at old pictures of happy birthdays from years ago when we were all together and try to remember what it was like back then, when my everyday life equated to luxuriating in the ignorance of taking it all for granted.
 Sometimes I look at the photos and think “Wow, if I had known then we’d only have ten years left together before he died…” And then I sometimes find myself on a mental hamster wheel of grief, anxiety, guilt, and depression that never solves anything but is really good at robbing me of my time.

 In order to get off that hamster wheel it helps to have a task—or, really, a project—something I enjoy doing that requires my attention, my mental and physical focus, something that I can allow myself to feel good about getting carried away with.
 Something like making a birthday cake.